 The low savings ratio in Turkey has resulted in the private sector taking out loans to invest in real estate.
 This situation results in a negative influence on the primary deficit financing.

-The economic growth is slower during the peak loan period due to high interest rates and limited investments are.
+The economic growth is slower during the peak loan period due to high-interest rates and limited investments are.
 Real estate investments are no exceptions.

 Balance of payments is another data set that is tracked by investors.
 Balance of payments represents the transactions implemented in foreign countries by the domestically settled persons and institutions and it consists of current accounts and financial accounts.

-This displays how current accounts balance deficit is financed.
+This displays how the current accounts balance deficit is financed.
 Capital account exhibits the total sum of the assets brought by those who immigrate to the country.
 In this account, we can see the movable and immovable investments, which the countries mutually deposit.

 The real value of the money is one of the indicators that should be monitored by a real estate investor.
 For this purpose, the TCMB real effective exchange rate is calculated.
 The real exchange rate is calculated by disassociating the nominal exchange rate from the inflation via price index.
 PPI and CPI are used for this purpose.
-The purpose for calculating the real exchange rate is to measure the power of Turkish Lira in the foreign trade operations.
+The purpose of calculating the real exchange rate is to measure the power of the Turkish Lira in foreign trade operations.

 In the real effective exchange rate, the year 1995 is recognized as 100.
 If the index is higher than 100, the Turkish Lira is strong and if it is lower, it means that the Turkish Lira is losing value.
 If there is a high volume of foreign capital inflow into the country, the Turkish Lira will gain value and the real exchange rate index will increase.
 It is obvious that when the Turkish Lira gains value, it would decrease the real estate demand of the foreign investor.
 An extremely strong Lira is not a positive element for the foreign investor.

-Investors do not only monitor the monetary policy regarding the economy but fiscal policy also occupies a significant place in the economical evaluation.
+Investors do not only monitor the monetary policy regarding the economy but the fiscal policy also occupies a significant place in the economical evaluation.
 The purpose of the fiscal policy is to provide price stability and economic growth and the main means for that is the Budget.
 Fiscal policy varies depending on the budget deficit or surplus.
 If the tax revenue does not meet the expenses, a need for loaning would arise.
 The first option to increase the revenue is to increase the tax revenues but overtaxing could cause economic constriction and prevent new investments.

-Opting for loaning in order to close budget deficit would affect the market interest rates.
+Opting for loaning in order to close the budget deficit would affect the market interest rates.
 The investors monitor the primary balance numbers very closely.
 The primary balance displays the difference between the primary expenditures and the total revenue and it is significant in terms of the decrease in the debt stock.

-The TCMB expectation survey is implemented by experts twice a month and it aims to determine the expectations on topics such as interest, exchange rates, growth rate and current deficit.
-The expectation survey acts like a fore indicator and it is only an estimation study.
+The TCMB expectation survey is implemented by experts twice a month and it aims to determine the expectations on topics such as interest, exchange rates, growth rate, and current deficit.
+The expectation survey acts like afore indicator and it is only an estimation study.